 Dr. Richmond is the Andrea B. Laporte Professor at the University of Pennsylvania School of Nursing and serves as its Associate Dean for Research & Innovation.
 She has an extensive program of research aimed at improving recovery from serious injury by addressing the interaction between physical injury and its psychological repercussions.
 Her science also focuses on prevention of intentional and unintentional injuries.
 The National Institute of Mental Health (NIMH), the National Institute of Nursing Research (NINR), the Centers for Disease Control and Prevention (CDC), and the Pennsylvania Department of Health have supported her research.
 Dr. Richmond is currently funded by the NINR to examine the disparate effects of serious injury in urban, black men.
 She serves on the Executive Committee of the CDC-funded Penn Injury Science Center and directs its Training, Education and Outreach Core.
 The Center performs the highest quality research, training, and translation of scientific discoveries into practice and policy to reduce injuries and violence, especially among vulnerable populations.
 She serves on the Executive Committee of the Leonard Davis Institute of Health Economics, the Training & Infrastructure Committee of the Society for Advancement of Violence and Injury Research, and the Science Committee of the Council for the Advancement of Nursing Science.

-Nirav R. Shah, MD, MPH, is the Senior Vice President and Chief Operating Officer for clinical operations for Kaiser Permanente’s Southern California region.
-He is a thought leader in patient safety and quality, the social determinants of health, and the strategies required to transition to lower-cost, patient-centered health care.
-Dr. Shah is board-certified in internal medicine and is a graduate of Harvard College and Yale School of Medicine.
-An elected member of the National Academy of Medicine, he has served as a director for dozens of public and private institutions, as the Chairman of National Institutes of Health (NIH) grant review panels, on the editorial boards of medical journals, and published over 100 peer-reviewed articles.
-Most recently, he served as Commissioner of the New York State Department of Health.
+Nirav R. Shah, MD, MPH, is a leader in patient safety and quality, the social determinants of health, and the strategies required to transition to lower-cost, patient-centered health care.
+He is board-certified in Internal Medicine, is a graduate of Harvard College and Yale School of Medicine, and is an elected member of the National Academy of Medicine.
+He has served as a director for public and private institutions, as the chairman of National Institutes of Health (NIH) grant review panels, on the editorial boards of medical journals, and published over 100 peer-reviewed articles.
+Previously, he served as the Senior Vice President and Chief Operating Officer for clinical operation for Kaiser Permanente in Southern California, and as Commissioner of the New York State Department of Health.

 From 1996 to his retirement in 2013, Dr. Sondik served as Director of the Centers for Disease Control and Prevention (CDC) National Center for Health Statistics (NCHS).
 As one of the US Federal statistical agencies, NCHS is responsible for monitoring America's health and health system.
 Concurrently he served as Senior Advisor to the Secretary of the U.S. Department of Health and Human Services (HHS).
 From 1976 to 1996, Dr. Sondik held several positions in the National Institutes of Health (NIH), first in the National Heart, Lung, and Blood Institute (NHLBI), and later in the National Cancer Institute (NCI).
 At NCI, he most recently served as Deputy Director, Division of Cancer Prevention and Control, and—in 1995—served as Acting Director of the NCI.
 Throughout his government career, the collection, interpretation, and use of health-related data have been principal foci.